jbloomlab/polyclonal/notebooks/README.md

 These are tested against their current results using [nbval](https://nbval.readthedocs.io), and incorporated into the documentation using [nbsphinx](https://nbsphinx.readthedocs.io/).

 ## SARS-CoV-2 RBD data
+These data are used for plausible simulated escape data against the RBD.

 Data for antibodies targeting four "epitopes" on the SARS-CoV-2 RBD using the classification scheme of [Barnes et al (2020)](https://www.nature.com/articles/s41586-020-2852-1):
  - *LY-CoV016*: a "class 1" epitope
  - *LY-CoV555*: a "class 2" epitope